minorg/compleat-developer/README.md

 # The Compleat Developer <!-- omit in toc -->

+"A mind all logic is like a knife all blade.
+It makes the hand bleed that uses it."
+\- Rabindranath Tagore

 ## Contents <!-- omit in toc -->
 - [Business analysis](#business-analysis)
 - [Communication](#communication)